 Sometimes you just need to get cozy with your favorite warm beverage and read or listen to some marvelous homeschool inspiration.

 I am not perfect, folks.
-Most days I am extremely hard on myself, but I am also loving, thoughtful, and strong.
+Most days, I am tough on myself, but I am also loving, thoughtful, and strong.

 Maybe even a bit of a Maverick.

-It takes gumption, courage, and faith to do what we do.
+It takes grit, courage, and faith to do what we do.

 I feel blessed to be a parent and to homeschool my children.
-I love being a part of the “AH HA!” moments that come out of nowhere and the magic I am able to create in my home.
-I love giving my children the freedom to explore and learn in their own time and in their own ways.
+I love being a part of the “AH HA!” moments that come out of nowhere and the magic I can create in my home.
+I love giving my children the freedom to explore and learn in their own time and their own ways.

-Like that time we tried to make magnetic slime and we ended up with black powder all in the carpet and in the upholstery… It took a week to get it all out!
+Like that time, we tried to make magnetic slime and ended up with black powder all on the carpet and in the upholstery.
+It took a week to get it all out!

-But I’m there with my kids.
-Spending time with them.
-Experimenting, learning, encouraging, and connecting with them.
+But I’m there with my kids, and I spend time experimenting, learning, encouraging, and connecting with them.

-I realize that, while it is not best for everyone, homeschool is the best option for our family.
+I realize that, while it is not best for everyone, homeschooling is the best option for our family.

 So, here I am…. being a perfectly imperfect homeschool mom.